Demonte Colony

 Demonte Colony is a 2015 Indian Tamil-language supernatural horror thriller film written and directed by R. Ajay Gnanamuthu in his directorial debut.
-Produced by Mohana Movies, and distributed by Sri Thenandal Films, it is the first instalment in the Demonte Colony film series.
+Produced by Mohana Movies, and distributed by Sri Thenandal Films, it is the first installment in the Demonte Colony film series.
 The film stars Arulnithi, Ramesh Thilak, Sananth, Abishek Joseph George and Antti Jääskeläinen.
 It revolves around four friends who visit a haunted mansion, and the consequences they face after coming out of it.

 Demonte Colony was filmed between November 2014 and March 2015.
 The film has cinematography by Aravinnd Singh, songs composed by guitarist Keba Jeremiah, and an original score by S. Chinna.
 It was released on 22 May 2015 and became a box office success.
-A sequel Demonte Colony 2 was released in 2024, and a third film is in production.
+A sequel Demonte Colony 2 was released in 2024, and a third film is scheduled to release in 2026.

 Plot

 Raghavan, Sajith, Vimal, and Srinivasan "Srini" are four friends who share an apartment room in Chennai.
 One rainy night, after heavily drinking, they decide to visit a dilapidated mansion in Demonte Colony, rumoured to be haunted.
 They sneak into the mansion and get separated in the darkness, having a chilling experience.
 Despite this, all of them manage to come out seemingly unscathed.

 The next day, the four friends go to an astrologer.
 Two of them get their thumbprints and future predictions done, whereas Sajith is told the astrologer will predict his future later, as he does not have the corresponding paraphernalia.
 They return home, and everything seems normal.
 Sajith goes to bed, but while Srini is driving his bike, he gets a phone call from the astrologer, who wants to discuss an important matter.
 However, Srini is unable to hear the details, and the call gets dropped.
 When Srini reaches the astrologer's residence, he finds him dead.

 Some time later, the friends are curious to know the story behind Demonte Colony.
 Raghavan, who has been researching the subject for a potential film, narrates the story: years ago, the area was a colony of the Portuguese business tycoon John Demonte.
 He wishes to gift his wife a special necklace, but she becomes mentally ill.
 Demonte, depressed, travels to Calcutta to sell his properties in India before returning to Portugal.

 Upon his return, Demonte discovers that someone in the mansion raped his wife, leaving her pregnant.
 Enraged, he kills all his servants due to doubts over who raped his wife.
 The locals, angered by his actions, set fire to the mansion, resulting in an explosion that kills everyone, including Demonte.
 A curse is said to be set on the diamond necklace, ensuring that whoever tries to steal it will be killed, and the necklace will return to Demonte Colony.